-Exploration drilling conducted at Spring Valley.
+Exploration drilling conducted at Spring Valley

 Marigold Mining Company: Operations are continuing at the mine.
 The BLM received a modification to the Marigold Mine Plan of Operations (called the Mackay Optimization Project) and a notice of intent to prepare an EIS.
 The Mackay Optimization Project proposes to combine numerous pits into three larger pits and to extend mining operations below the water table.
 The modification was determined to be complete on September 3, 2016.
-Review and submittal of baseline reports is almost complete.
+Review and submittal of baseline reports is complete.
 The groundwater basin that Marigold resides also contains the Lone Tree, Twin Creeks and Turquoise ridge mines, the Valmy power station and the Humboldt River.
-This has complicated the groundwater modeling and baselines.